sreeram-io/project-zeus/src/data/story/indians-in-britain.md

 ## Conclusion

 I have come to realise that there is indeed a small degree of discrimination towards immigrants, towards people of color.
 But I am giving them the benifit of the doubt.
 Because would I face it if I moved to a different part in India?
-Probably yes.
+Absolutely.
 Would I discrimate someone based on my preconcieved notions?
 I probably have.
 It also has to do with the mindset of immigrants in general.
 Does everyone want to integrate with the society, live like a Roman when in Rome instead?
 I dont think so.
 And that is a problem.

 Living there had its ups and downs, but eventually, when I look back, I miss the place.
 Corrie once said London will eventually get to you.
 I refuted it back then but I am beginning to realize she might have been right after all.